OpenNebula/docs/source/management_and_operations/edge_cluster_management/equinix_cluster.rst

 * **Facility**: this is the location in the world where the resources are going to be deployed.
 All the available `facilities are listed here <https://www.equinix.com/data-centers/>`__.
 * **Plans and OS**: these define the capacity of the resources that are going to be deployed and the operating system that is going to be installed on them.

-How to create an Equinix provider
+How to Create an Equinix Provider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To add a new provider you need to write the previous data in YAML template: